In this section

 Before he was born, doctors diagnosed Mason with congenital pulmonary airway malformation.
 This means cysts had formed in his lungs, and they were pressing on his heart.
 Because his heart was not working well, fluid built up throughout his little body, leading to an often-fatal condition called hydrops.

 Several doctors told Mason's parents that nothing could be done to save their unborn son.
 They were referred to the Fetal Concerns Center of Wisconsin at Children's Hospital of Wisconsin 22 weeks into the pregnancy.
 Doctors at the Fetal Concerns Center knew that delivering an extremely premature baby with only one working lung and hydrops would certainly lead to death, but Mason would die before birth if doctors did nothing.

 Mason's family and the doctors decided to take action.
 Before Mason was born, a shunt was used to drain the largest cysts to take pressure off his heart and allowed the pregnancy to continue.

 Mason was born about 8 weeks early and spent the next 6 weeks in the Neonatal Intensive Care Unit at Children's Hospital of Wisconsin, where he had surgery to remove part of his right lung.
-But today, Mason is an active, healthy 1-year-old.
+But today, Mason is an active, healthy boy.
 Doctors predict that both lungs will be healthy and normal by the time Mason turns 8.